kalindudc/craftle/README.md

 # Craftle for Minecraft 1.15.x
-> A minecraft add on
+> A minecraft addon

 Craftle adds high tech machinery along with an assortment of new tools and resources.
-Craftle follows a tiered system for its machinery and are powered through the forge energy.
+Craftle follows a tiered system for its machinery and are powered through forge energy.

 ## Craftle Tiers